Elearning authoring tools: comparison of 7 major authoring tools [2022 update]

 Elucidat offers a visual editor and version control features among the cloud-collaboration features common to other tools.

-Like any user interface, how favorably Elucidat’s WYSIWYG approach compares to competitors will vary from person to person, but the use of pen icons to demonstrate that fields are editable may undermine the efficiency of the design for some.
-This approach to editing also has the side-effect of burying more advanced features in the tool, so that while the output is more customizable than Articulate Rise, getting your desired results is easier elsewhere.
+Like any user interface, how favorably Elucidat’s WYSIWYG approach compares to competitors will vary from person to person, but the separation of the 'authoring' and 'layout' editor may undermine the efficiency of the design for some.
+This approach to editing can leave even experienced users hunting for the correct place to configure the more advanced features in the tool, so that while the output is more customizable than Articulate Rise, getting your desired results is easier elsewhere.

 Who is Elucidat for?